odestry/adastra/packages/adastra-branding/README.md

 # adastra-branding

-Adastra ✨ branding is package used to maintain Adastra styling and color palette across all the packages especialy the CLI toolkits.
+Adastra ✨ branding is package used to maintain Adastra styling and color palette across all the packages especially the CLI toolkits.
 Its an internal private package not intended for external distribution.

 ## Installation